Punch (combat): Styles

 A man being punched in the abdomen.

 Boxing

 In boxing, punches are classified according to the motion and direction of the strike; contact is always made with the knuckles.
 There are four primary punches in boxing: the jab, cross, hook, and uppercut.

 A karateka performing a 'reverse punch' or gyaku zuki being performed by two young boys.

 Karate

 Punching techniques in karate are called tsuki or zuki.
 Contact is made with the first two knuckles (seiken).
-If any other part of the hand is used to strike with, such as the back of the fist (uraken) or the bottom of the fist (tetsui), then the blow is classified as a strike (uchi).
+If any other part of the hand is used to strike with, such as the back of the fist (uraken), then the blow is classified as a strike (uchi).

 Karate punches include the thrust punch oi-zuki made using the lead-hand, straight punch choku-zuki, reverse punch gyaku-zuki, made from the opposite (lead) hand, and many other variations.